 - In bowl of stand mixer, combine yeast, warm water, and sugar.
 Gently stir together, then leave to rest for 10 minutes or until foamy.

-- While dough is resting mix together brown sugar and cinnamon in a small bowl, melted butter in another bowl, and beaten egg in a third.
+- While dough is resting, mix together brown sugar, cinnamon, and salt in a small bowl, melted butter in another bowl, and beaten egg in a third.

-- Take one dough ball and roll out into a 10″ circle on a floured counter or table.
+- Take one dough ball and roll out into as close of a circle as possible (about 10" in diameter).

 - Using two hands, pick up two dough strips that are next to each other and twist them away from each other two or three times.
 Then pinch the ends together to firm the points of each of your stars.
 Repeat with the remaining strips of dough so that you end up with eight pairs of strips.

 - Cover star with towel and let sit for 45 more minutes.
 This is also the point where you can cover tightly with plastic wrap and stick in the refrigerator to bake the next morning.